csc-training/hip-programming/docs/06-optimisation.md

 Finally, using 256 threads per block would give the best performance in most cases.

 * Change the threads per block to 256 for the all the calls to launch kernel at Nbody exercise and discuss what is the performance improvement.
+* Is the workload enough to stress the AMD MI100 GPUs?